thisisu/PrivWindoze/README.md

 ![privwindozerun](https://github.com/user-attachments/assets/a6424388-50d1-4305-995c-120c4c30ce21)

-Windows Explorer may close during the course of the scan -- This is normal behavior
+Windows Explorer may close during the course of the scan -- This is expected behavior

 Log created on the Desktop after execution: